plandex-ai/plandex/docs/docs/quick-start.md

-plandex load src/**/*.ts # load files matching a glob pattern plandex load https://raw.githubusercontent.com/plandex-ai/plandex/main/README.md # load the text content of a url plandex load images/mockup.png # load an image
+plandex load src/**/*.ts # load files matching a glob pattern plandex load https://raw.githubusercontent.com/plandex-ai/plandex/main/README.md # load the text content of a url plandex load images/mockup.png # load an image npm test | plandex load # pipe in the output of a command
 ```

 ## Send A Prompt